zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/azure_blob_storage.md

 Store to load served models

-These remote stack components can still use the implicit authentication method: if they are also running within the Azure Kubenetes Service, you can configure your cluster to use [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
+These remote stack components can still use the implicit authentication method: if they are also running within the Azure Kubernetes Service, you can configure your cluster to use [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
 This mechanism allows Azure workloads like AKS pods to access other Azure services without requiring explicit credentials.